 The College of Professional Studies provides an academically rigorous education to high achieving adults who are balancing educational and professional aspirations with life’s commitments.

-High-rigor, high-touch, high-flex, high-tech.
-CPS offers learners of all ages an academically challenging and collegiate educational experience that is transformative.
+High-rigor, high-touch, high-flex and high-tech, CPS offers learners of all ages an academically challenging and collegiate educational experience that is transformative.

-Each of these pathways leads to opportunities for students to enrich their lives, enhance their value in the workplace and pursue new careers.
-CPS provides the academic community to support students and assist them in reaching their individual goals.
+CPS offers students a variety of pathways to enrich their lives, enhance their value in the workplace and pursue new careers.

 EXPLORE CPS PROGRAMS

 THE CPS DIFFERENCE